MaZderMind/cwa-qr/README.md

 Posters
 -------
-his Library has Support for compositing the QR-Code with a Poster, explaining its usage:
+This Library has Support for compositing the QR-Code with a Poster, explaining its usage:
 "Checken Sie ein, stoppen Sie das Virus".
 The Poster-Functionality works by composing the QR-Code SVG with the Poster-SVG and thus only supports SVG-Output.
 Both Landscape and Portrait-Posters are supported.